Quantitative Universal Approximation for Noisy Quantum Neural Networks: Introduction

-Practitioners working under NISQ constraints have considered various approaches to modelling noise.
-On current hardware, uncorrected noise and decoherence set stringent depth budgets, barren plateaus make deep architectures hard to train, and naive transcriptions of expressive noiseless ansätze suffer dramatic performance losses~\cite{wang2021noise,larocca2025barren}.
-For example, the accuracy gap between noise‑free simulation and execution on IBMQ devices can exceed 60\% on simple classification tasks unless the model is explicitly made noise‑aware~\cite{wang2021roqnn}.
-A growing toolbox of noise‑injection, post‑measurement normalisation, and quantisation techniques has emerged precisely to patch this gap~\cite{wang2022quantumnat}.
-More recent “noise-aware QNN” architectures like NQNN~\cite{rahman2025nqnn} maintain classification accuracy under label and hardware noise by embedding noise attenuation directly into the variational ansatz.
-These results are, however, empirical and lack theoretical foundations to understand and mitigate risks due to noise.
+On current hardware, uncorrected noise and decoherence set stringent depth budgets, barren plateaus make deep architectures hard to train, and naive transcriptions of expressive noiseless ans\"atze suffer dramatic performance losses~\cite{wang2021noise,larocca2025barren}: the accuracy gap between noise-free simulation and execution on IBMQ devices can exceed $60\%$ on simple classification tasks unless the model is explicitly made noise-aware~\cite{wang2021roqnn}.
+A growing toolbox of noise injection, post-measurement normalisation, and quantisation techniques has emerged to patch this gap~\cite{wang2022quantumnat}, and more recent noise-aware QNN architectures such as NQNN~\cite{rahman2025nqnn} maintain accuracy by embedding noise attenuation in the variational ansatz.
+These approaches are, however, empirical, and lack the theoretical foundations needed to \emph{quantify} the residual risk due to noise.

-In applied probability, notably in quantitative finance, typical target functions to compute are expectations of random processes (option prices, for example), in one or many dimensions (in the case of basket options) and both speed and accuracy are of primary importance.
-Classical tools rely on Monte Carlo techniques~\cite{glasserman2003monte} or PDE methods~\cite{leveque2007finite} and are by now very well understood.
-With the (sometimes hyped) promise of increased speed, Quantum algorithms have recently entered this landscape: amplitude‑estimation‑based methods~\cite{stamatopoulos2020option} and Quantum Monte Carlo~\cite{cui2024quantum} theoretically and asymptotically grant quadratic speedups, yet with assumptions beyond the allowed NISQ restrictions (large circuit depth, noiseless gates).
-A few NISQ‑friendly proposals have attempted to address this (unary encodings~\cite{ramos2021quantum}, Black–Scholes reformulation as non‑Hermitian evolution amendable to variational simulation~\cite{kumar2024simulating}), but only offer empirical assessments, and rarely account for explicit hardware noise.
+A second source of motivation comes from applied probability, in particular quantitative finance, where target functions are typically expectations of random processes -- option prices, risk measures, or sensitivities -- and both speed and accuracy are of primary importance.
+Classical tools rely on Monte Carlo techniques~\cite{glasserman2003monte} or PDE methods~\cite{morton1994numerical} and are by now very well understood.
+Quantum algorithms have recently entered this landscape: amplitude-estimation methods~\cite{stamatopoulos2020option} and quantum Monte Carlo~\cite{cui2024quantum} grant, asymptotically, a quadratic speed-up over the classical $\mathcal{O}(\eps^{-2})$ Monte Carlo rate, but under assumptions (large circuit depth, noiseless gates) incompatible with NISQ.
+A few NISQ-friendly proposals -- unary encodings~\cite{ramos2021quantum} or non-Hermitian variational formulations~\cite{kumar2024simulating} -- offer empirical assessments only, and rarely account for explicit hardware noise.